Gianni Versace: Death

 On the morning of 15 July 1997, in Miami Beach, Florida, Versace exited his mansion and walked on Ocean Drive to retrieve his morning magazines.
-Usually, Versace would have an assistant walk from his home to the nearby News Cafe to get his magazines, but on this occasion he decided to go himself.
-Versace had returned and was climbing the steps of his Miami Beach mansion when a man dressed in a grey T-shirt, black shorts, a white hat and carrying a backpack shot him in the head at point-blank range with a .40 calibre Taurus PT100.
+Usually, Versace would have an assistant walk from his home to the nearby News Cafe to get his magazines, but on this occasion, he decided to go himself.
+Versace had returned and was climbing the steps of his Miami Beach mansion when Andrew Cunanan, a spree killer who had earlier murdered four other men (including his friend Jeffrey Trail, former boyfriend David Madson and real estate developer Lee Miglin) shot him in the head at point-blank range with a .40 calibre Taurus PT100.
 Versace was pronounced dead at Jackson Memorial Hospital in Miami, at 9:21 am.
 He was 50 years old at the time of his death.
 Versace's murder was witnessed by his former UK senior stylist, Dean Aslett, who was on vacation in South Beach, Miami and had partied with Versace a few days prior.

-Versace was the last victim of Andrew Cunanan, a serial killer who had earlier murdered four other men (including real estate developer Lee Miglin).
 Cunanan died by suicide on a houseboat eight days after Versace's murder.

 Cunanan was obsessed with the designer and often bragged about his close "friendship" with Versace, although this was symptomatic of Cunanan's delusions of grandeur: he often falsely claimed to have met celebrities.
 However, FBI agents firmly believe that Versace and Cunanan had previously met in San Francisco, although what their relationship entailed is still a mystery.
 Maureen Orth published a 2008 article in Vanity Fair reporting that Cunanan and Versace had met briefly at a San Francisco nightclub in 1990 (according to several eyewitness claims) and that they could have interacted on further occasions because both were involved in sex-for-hire circles in Miami and San Francisco.
 However, Versace's family has always steadfastly denied that the two ever met.
 Police have said that they do not know why Versace was killed.
 "I don't know that we are ever going to know the answers", said Miami Beach Police Chief Richard Barreto.